-Below, we will cover the best bets for The RSM Classic based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.
+Below, we will cover the best bets for the RSM Classic based on current form, course fit, and -- of course -- the value of their golf odds.

-For more info on the Seaside and Plantation Courses at Sea Island Resort, along with this week's key stats and comparable courses, check out the numberFire course primer.
+For more info on the Plantation and Seaside Courses at Sea Island Golf Club, along with this week's key stats and comparable courses, check out Brandon Gdula's primer.

 Aaron Rai (+5000) - The Englishman had one of his best PGA results last week, finishing T7 at the Cadence Bank Houston Open.
 Over the course of his career, he's won on the DP World Tour, Asian Tour, and Challenge Tour, including most notably the 2020 Scottish Open.
 His overseas experience means a little wind won't intimidate him, and he was quite comfortable last year in his Sea Island debut, breaking par each day and finishing T16.